Why Are Tattoos So Popular?

 Many experts trace the beginning of the tattoo culture explosion in the US to 2005.
 During that year, a popular reality TV show called Miami Ink premiered on TLC.
 The show was about a tattoo studio in South Beach and the unique personalities who worked there.

 Before Miami Ink, not many people knew what went on in a tattoo studio.
-Not many people knew what it looked like on the inside of a tattoo studio.
+Few knew what it looked like on the inside of a tattoo studio.
 The show allowed them a peek into this culture.

 Miami Ink was a massive success, airing in over 160 countries and generating spinoffs like NY Ink and LA Ink.
 These shows did a lot to change the prevailing attitude toward tattoos.